 We all know that a good night’s sleep is important to our health as well as our everyday life.
 Getting enough sleep is vital for your good decision-making around food and for your body to function optimally.
 However, with the artificial light from screens and lamps in our homes, we tend to confuse our body’s physiological sleep mechanism.

-Here are just a few ways to maximize on a healthy night of sleep:
+Here are just a few ways to maximize a healthy night of sleep:

-*Minimize the use of screens and hour before bed as well.
+- Minimize the use of screens an hour before bed as well.
 The lights from those screens convey to your body that it’s still “awake” time.

-*Wear an eye mask to sleep.
-You get used to it and it’s an very effective way to get that darkness when the room is not entirely dark.
+- Wear an eye mask to sleep.
+You get used to it and it’s a great way to get that darkness when the room is not entirely dark.